Alex Fiorio: Later career

 Alex Fiorio with co-driver Vittorio Brambilla at the Rothmans Cyprus Rally 1994 (ERC).
 Driving a Lancia Delta HF Integrale.

 In 1991, Fiorio drove a Ford Sierra RS Cosworth 4x4 in four events with ninth place in Sanremo as his best result.
 The 1992 season saw him return to the wheel of a Delta Integrale with the Astra Racing team.
 He finished fourth at the Rally Argentina and at the Rally Catalunya, fifth at the Rallye Sanremo and seventh at the Acropolis Rally.
 Fiorio then continued with Astra in the 1993 season again competing in four selected events.
 His best result was fifth in Catalunya.
 In 1994, Fiorio competed in only two WRC events, retiring with a Ford Escort RS Cosworth in Portugal and taking fourth place with a Delta HF Integrale at the Acropolis Rally.
 In the European Rally Championship (ERC), he won the Cyprus Rally for the third year in a row.
 In his only world rally in 1995, he took his Escort RS Cosworth to eighth place in Portugal.

 Fiorio driving a Mitsubishi Lancer Evolution at the Transilvania Rally Show in 2008.

 After making a comeback to the WRC by competing at his home event in 2000 and 2001, Fiorio went on to do a full Production World Rally Championship programme for the Ralliart Italia team in 2002.
 He took his Mitsubishi Lancer Evolution 7 to production car class victory at the Rally Finland, and finished fifth in the PWRC drivers' championship.
-After retiring from the WRC, Fiorio has competed in the ERC and in the Italian Rally Championship.
+After retiring from the WRC, Fiorio competed in the ERC and in the Italian Rally Championship.

+Death

+Fiorio died due to cancer on 17 August 2026, at the age of 61.